ethereum/devp2p/discv5/discv5-theory.md

 2. for each distance `d`, select at most one known TopDisc-capable node whose node ID satisfies `logdistance(s, n) = d`;
 3. prefer pseudo-random selection when multiple eligible ENRs are available for the same distance;
-4. skip ENRs that fail local validation or TopDisc usability checks;
+4. skip ENRs that fail local validation or usability checks;
 5. stop when all requested distances have been considered or when an implementation-defined cap on auxiliary ENRs has been reached.